 At hi gain levels, your ears quickly become saturated.
 The higher the volume, the more the speakers will saturate and compress the sound.
 You probably noticed that everything tends to sound good on high volume and this is something that can easily trick you.
 Instead of mixing on higher volume try to do it on low or on moderate volume.
 As a result of doing this, you will be able to spend more time on the mix, and it will be much easier to perfect the sound.

 4. Knowing when to stop

-In the beginning of the mixing process progress is quite fast.
+At the beginning of the mixing process, progress is quite fast.
 Then, it becomes somewhat slower and in the end your hit the point when mix stops sounding any better.
 You probably found yourself in this situation more than once before.
-Of course, you can continue to mix beyond this point but it will be much more beneficial if you take a longer break or leave it overnight.
+Of course, you can continue to mix beyond this point, but it will be much more beneficial if you take a longer break or leave it overnight.
 Tomorrow, with rested ears, you will probably hear something that you did not hear during the mixing session from the previous day.

 5. Rules are meant to be broken

 People are often convinced that the approach that worked well in the previous song will work just the same on any other track.
-In the mixing process there are no rules and in most of the cases, this won’t work as expected.
-Applying the advice’s from top notch mixing engineers that you’ve heard from online tutorials can certainly be helpful, but try to restrain yourself from taking everything they said for granted.
+In the mixing process there are no rules, and in most of the cases, this won’t work as expected.
+Applying the advice’s from top-notch mixing engineers that you’ve heard from online tutorials can undoubtedly be helpful, but try to restrain yourself from taking everything they said for granted.
 Experiment with different plugins and side-chains and let yourself be creative.